overte-org/overte-docs-sphinx/source/explore/get-started/adjust-settings.rst

 .. image:: _images/tablet.png

 In Desktop Mode, rather than the tablet you have a smaller version called the "Heads-up Display" or HUD.
-It contains the exact same options as the Tablet (settings, apps, etc), but it takes up less space on your screen. if you would rather, you have the option to use the Tablet instead just like in VR.
+It contains the exact same options as the Tablet (settings, apps, etc), but it takes up less space on your screen.
+If you would rather, you have the option to use the Tablet instead, just like in VR.
 To enable the Tablet, first enable the **Developer** menu by going to **Settings > Developer Menu**.
 Then, go to **Developer > UI > Desktop Tablet Becomes Toolbar** and toggle it off.

 .. image:: _images/hud.png